ISAITB/docs-tdl/source/constructs/index.rst

     @from, yes, The ID of the actor that acts as the messaging source (see :ref:`test-case-actors`).
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @handler, yes, A string value or variable reference identifying the messaging handler to use for the transaction (see :ref:`handlers-implementation`).
+    @skipped, no, A boolean value or variable reference (default being "false") which will result in the step being skipped if "true" See also :ref:`tdl-steps-common-skipped`.
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is "false").
 See also :ref:`tdl-steps-common-stoponerror`.
     @to, yes, The ID of the actor that acts as the messaging target (see :ref:`test-case-actors`).
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @txnid, yes, A string ID for the transaction.